LailaMahmoudi/Machine-Learning-and-statistical-Analysis-Of-Titanic/README.md

 # Machine-Learning-and-statistical-Analysis-Of-Titanic

-## Goal:

-- The mean goal of this repository is to predict if a passenger survived the sinking of the Titanic or not, based on multiple features such as sex, age ,...etc.
+The mean goal of this repository is to predict if a passenger survived the sinking of the Titanic or not, based on multiple features such as sex, age ,...etc.